wp-plugins/video-thumbnails/readme.txt

 == Known Issues ==

-* There is a bug when a post is auto-saved that can lead to duplicate images in the Media Library.
-A fix being written that should be released sometime January 24th or 25th.
-Sorry for any inconvenience.
 * "Scan for Video Thumbnails" button can cause errors and has been removed until it can be fixed.
 * Posts with thumbnails manually set are overwritten by thumbnails found by the plugin, a solution is to save the post then select a different thumbnail without saving the whole post again